bbalganjjm/natural_js/docs/v2/ui.md

 # Pitfalls

-Form-used built-in formatter and validator names remain in scope; their runtime engine is not part of M2.
+Form-used built-in formatter and validator names remain in scope; their runtime engine is not yet implemented.
 Rule functions are application extension points, not a new public utility collection.
 Use `import type` until the owning component exists.

 # Related